furukawaken/furukawaken.github.io/README.md

 # Personal Page

-This is the source code for a personal page using a template ([images/homepage.png "Academic Pages template example"](https://github.com/academicpages/academicpages.github.io))
+This is the source code for a personal page using a template (["Academic Pages template"](https://github.com/academicpages/academicpages.github.io))